 The Massachusetts General Hospital Division of Gastroenterology offers comprehensive, cutting-edge, and coordinated care for patients with all types of digestive diseases, from heartburn to organ failure.
 Our collaborative practice of gastroenterologists and endoscopists are dedicated to the prevention, diagnosis, treatment and management of these digestive diseases.
 Possessing expertise in all aspects of digestive health, our multidisciplinary team of specialists offers patients the benefit of an individualized treatment plan.

-The Division of Gastroenterology was ranked fifth in the country by U.S. News & World Report in 2017 and is part of the hospital's Digestive Healthcare Center.
+Our center is ranked consistently as a top program in the country.
+In 2020, our Gastroenterology and GI Surgery programs ranked seventh by U.S. News & World Report.
 The division’s specialists are among the best in New England, and many are consistently recognized in Boston Magazine’s Best Doctors survey.

 Our mission is to instill hope in our patients and their families through the delivery of comprehensive, patient-centered digestive health care and to strive to meet future challenges through research, education and innovation.
 We seek to achieve these goals in an environment where we uphold these core values: